THE-ICE Global Revenue Management (GRM) Challenge

 Professional development opportunities for staff and students

-Each GRM team will be advised and coordinated by at least one CHIA-certified academic from a member institution of THE-ICE.
-To encourage and support staff to get involved with the Challenge, STR SHARE Center are offering free train-the-trainer sessions for staff who wish to gain the Certification in Hotel Industry Analytics (CHIA).
+Each GRM team will be advised and coordinated by at least one CHIA-certified (or equivalent) academic from a member institution of THE-ICE.
+To encourage and support staff to get involved with the Challenge, CoStar SHARE Center are offering free train-the-trainer sessions for staff who wish to gain the Certification in Hotel Industry Analytics (CHIA).
 Trained and certified staff can then offer CHIA training to GRM team members, supported by a comprehensive PowerPoint presentation, videos and online training.
 Contact sharecenter@str.com for more info or to register.

-Timeline for THE-ICE GRM Challenge 2023
+Timeline for THE-ICE GRM Challenge 2024

 January – Institutions submit the details of the staff who will act as the GRM Staff Advisor, and of students who wish to participate.
-A maximum of ten (10) students per institution can participate in 2023.
+A maximum of ten (10) students per institution can participate in 2024.
 Institutions with three (3) or more THE-ICE accredited campuses may submit two (2) additional student competitors per additional campus.

-February & March – THE-ICE organises students into international, interinstitutional teams.
-Once teams are finalised, each team is provided with access details and battle commences!
+March – The battle commences!
 Teams have a maximum of three opportunities to undertake the Challenge, which they can complete at any stage during the ‘competition window’.
-The Challenge will close on the 14th April 2023.

 How to get involved